Acupuncture

 dr conant.jpg

-• Immune-mediated problems including asthma, skin allergies and inflammatory bowel disease
+• Immune-mediated conditions, including asthma, skin allergies, and inflammatory bowel disease

-• Behavioral problems such as anxiety and sleep disorders
+• Behavioral issues such as anxiety or sleep disturbances

-• Nausea and lack of appetite due to medications or chronic diseases such as kidney failure or cancer
+• Nausea and reduced appetite from medications or chronic illnesses like kidney disease or cancer

 • Urinary incontinence or inappropriate urination